 Next, you can disable one of the IP protocols.
 Useful if you are sure that you are only going to use one of the IP protocols, but usually you would select option 1

-What traffic do you want the client to forward to wireguard?
-1) Everything (Recommended) 2) Exclude Private IPs (Allows LAN IP connections) Client Allowed IP Choice [1-2]: 1
+What traffic do you want the client to forward through WireGuard?
+1) Everything (Recommended) 2) Custom (Advanced) Client Allowed IP Choice [1-2]:1

 After this, the script starts to install WireGuard and all dependent libraries.
-As the last step, it creates the client configuration and displays a QR code on the screen.
+The last step creates the client configuration and displays a QR code on the screen.
 You can scan this code with your iOS and Android WireGuard app.

 The scripts writes the server configuration into the file